 Montgomery, MN is the World Kolacky Capital

 We’ve been all about exploring hidden gems this year, and Montgomery, MN is no exception.
 This adorable little town is not well known, but it should be!
-About one hour south of Minneapolis, Montgomery, MN has a lot to offer for a day trip during the fall, or any season really.
+About one hour south of Minneapolis, Montgomery has a lot to offer for a fall day trip.

 Start your day at the Montgomery Orchard.
 I had the pleasure of meeting the owners, Scott and Barb who planted their first apple trees in 1999.
-Over the years, their business has grown and now they offer apple picking, a corn maze, hard cider and wine tastings, hay rides and live music.
-Scott invited us to the back room to see where the apples are sorted and where he ferments his wines and hard ciders.
+Over the years, their business has grown and now they offer apple picking, a corn maze, hard cider, wine tastings, hayrides, and live music.
+Scott invited us to the backroom to see where the apples are sorted and where they ferment their wines and hard ciders.

-Surprisingly, the apple trees only take up a small piece of their farm land.
+Surprisingly, the apple trees only take up a small piece of their massive farmland.
 The rest of Scott and Barb’s property is dedicated to the Conservation Reserve Program.
-Visitors are invited to walk along the mowed paths to check out the prairie grasses, wild flowers and wildlife.
+Visitors are invited to walk along the mowed paths to check out the prairie grasses, wildflowers, and wildlife.

 Pro tip: The orchard gets busy on the weekends, so arrive early!

-After the orchard, you’ll definitely want to head into town to visit Franke’s Bakery.
-This Czech shop has been around since 1914 and is currently being run by third generation family members.
-We were fortunate enough to meet Jean, who is the third generation to work in the bakery.
-Jean’s brother, Bob also works at the bakery and together they keep their family’s business thriving.
+After the apple orchard, you’ll definitely want to head into town to visit Franke’s Bakery.
+This Czech shop has been around since 1914 and is currently being run by third-generation family members.
+We were able to meet Jean, who is the third generation to work in the bakery.
+Jean’s brother, Bob also works at the bakery, and together they keep their family’s business thriving.

 Franke’s is best known for their kolacky.
 This traditional Czech treat takes center stage during Montgomery’s annual Kolacky Days each July.
-Franke’s also sells breads and buns, cookies, rolls, croissants and donuts.
-It is clear their business is a pillar in the community and their hard work and dedication to tradition is valued.
+Franke’s also sells bread, cookies, rolls, croissants, and donuts.
+It is clear their business is a pillar in the community.
+Their hard work and dedication to tradition does not go unnoticed.